-The Company's U.S. federal, state and local income taxes, and state and local unitary deferred taxes, are determined based on an income tax sharing agreement with Citigroup.
-Under the tax sharing agreement, the Company settles its current tax liability with Citigroup throughout the year, except for any tax liabilities expected to be payable as a separate taxpayer.
+The Company is a party to a tax sharing agreement with Citigroup, under which CEI settles its current tax liability with Citigroup throughout the year, except for any tax liabilities expected to be payable as a separate taxpayer.

-As of December 31, 2023, the Company had federal and state income taxes payable in the amount of \$172 million.
+As of December 31, 2024, the Company had federal and state income taxes payable in the amount of \$159 million.

-Deferred income taxes at December 31, 2023 related to the following:
+Deferred income taxes at December 31, 2024 related to the following: